ReactiveSets/toubkal/README.md

   - remove_destination_with()

 - Pipelets manipulating operations:
+  - creates(): Discard remove and update operations.
+  - deletes(): Only forward remove operations
+  - updates(): Only forward update operations
+  - split_updates(): Split update operations into remove plus add in a transaction
   - adds(): filter add operations, useful when these have a strict Create semantic
   - removes(): filter remove operations, useful when these have a strict Delete semantic
-  - updates(): filter update operations, useful when these have a strict Update semantic
-  - split_updates(): Split update operations into remove plus add in a transaction
   - revert(): transforms adds into removes, removes into adds, swap remove and add into updates
   - query_updates(): Emit query updates from pipelet